carsdotcom/skelebot/docs/dependencies.md

 R and Python also both support dependencies to be installed from the local file system as well as from GitHub using the following structure.

-Python also allows for installs using a text file via `req:requirements.txt` syntax or using a [`pyproject.toml`](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) via `pyproj:` syntax.
-When using the later it is also possible to install optional set(s) of dependencies by specifying their respective keys: e.g. `pyproj:extra,test` would install the required dependencies, as well as the `extra` and `test` sets of optional dependencies, if they exist in the pyproject.toml file.
+Python also allows for installs using a text file via `req:requirements.txt` syntax or using a [`pyproject.toml`](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) via `proj:pyproject.toml` syntax.
+When using the later, all specified required and optional set(s) of dependencies will be installed.

 ```
 language: R